What is a Cervical Disc Herniation?

 Diagnosis of a disc herniation in the neck will often be based on patient symptoms reported during examination.
 If the patient wishes, an MRI scan may be warranted to confirm the diagnosis.
 MRI scans show soft-tissue & disc material more clearly than an x-ray and therefore an MRI is routinely used for diagnois of a disc herniation.

 In most cases, MRI scans are not required as it does not impact greatly on the physiotherapist or chiropractor management of the condition.
-The findings of the MRI must correlate with the patient’s symptoms as degenerative processes viewed on images are part of everyday life and may not necessarily be of relevance to the presenting condition.
+The findings of the MRI must correlate with the patient’s symptoms as disc degeneration, disc prolapses and degeneration viewed on images are part of everyday life and may not necessarily be of relevance to your presenting condition.

 How do I know if I need Surgery on my Neck?